 4. Have a Plan in Case of Emergency

-Being prepared for emergencies is an integral piece of the caregiving puzzle.
+Being prepared for emergencies is an integral piece of elderly care and the caregiving puzzle.
 Setting your loved one up with a reliable medical alert system can mean the difference between doubt and a sense of security.